samytichadou/GP_Curves/README.md

 - [_] bake operator logic
 - [_] descriptions for op and props
 - [_] optimize handler if no change in gp
+- [_] optimize handler if curve not seen/rendered in gp